flaf/miscellaneous/puppet/modules/moo/README.md

   main:
     # Optional.
 The directory where the filedirs of the
     # moodle dockers are put.
 Each docker will have a binded
-    # volume in this directory for its filedir.
+    # volume in this directory for its filedir (in fact, the
+    # volume directory is a subdirectory of the
+    # shared_root_path directory).
     shared_root_path: '/mnt/moodle'

     # Optional.
 The minimal uid used to chown the filedirs